 Another nice thing about this layout is that the axes of both sub-dials form an isosceles triangle with the red gold setting crown, which is ergonomically placed at 4 o’clock.

-Like their last year’s Jaquet Droz Grande Seconde Quantieme model, the new watch is presented in the same slightly oversized body 43 millimeters in diameter, which is now crafted from a much more expensive 18-carat red gold alloy.
+Like their last year’s Grande Seconde Quantieme model, the Grande Seconde Ivory Enamel features the same slightly oversized body 43 millimeters in diameter, which is now crafted from a much more expensive 18-carat red gold alloy.

 There is no info regarding its thickness, but, taking into account that both models share different versions of the same base movement, there is a good chance that this model will, too, belong to the range of ultra-thin automatic watches.